What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 We will talk about data structures, but it is impossible to talk about them without mentioning algorithms.
 So let's talk about both things.

-Algorithm is the steps we need to take to solve a problem.
+Algorithms are the steps we need to take to solve a problem.
 Data structures are organized data with efficient and convenient access to them.

 Out of the box JS has two data structures — `Array` and `Hash Table` (`Object`, `Set`, `Map`).
 Not much, but based on these two, it is possible to build almost any other structures (`Queue`, `Enum`, `Linked List`, `Graphs` and etc.).